What is Nutritional Yeast and How to Use It

 Those are just a few ideas to get you started.
-There is really not end to the ways you can use nutritional yeast in your kitchen.
-As you can see from the recipe list, I even use it in desserts from time to time.
-From sweet to savoury to smoothies and sauces, nutritional yeast is versatile, nutritious and a must-have staple, especially in a plant-based kitchen.
-Buy it for it’s many heath benefits and enjoy it for it’s delicious, cheesy goodness.
+There is really no end to the ways you can use nutritional yeast in your kitchen.
+As you can see from the recipe list, I even use it in dessert and smoothies.
+From sweet to savory to smoothies and sauces, nutritional yeast is versatile, nutritious and a must-have staple, especially in a plant-based kitchen.
+Buy it for its many health benefits and enjoy it for its delicious cheesy savory flavor.

 Ready to Try Nutritional Yeast?